Wertasile/Wertasile/README.md

 <p align = "" padding="20px">
-Software Developer who <b>LIVES</b> designing and developing unique Websites and Applications.
+Developer designing and developing unique Websites and Applications.
 I typically build Applications in the .NET Ecosystem and the React Ecosystem.
 I spend most of my time iterating on design, learning new libraries to translate more unique designs into my development, as well as a more in depth understanding of the frameworks I specialise in.
 </p>

 <br>